akrivitsky7/Whetstone/Readme.md

  In this repository, you will find 5 simple samples of popular **Whetsone** benchmark.
 Why whetstone?
 Well, it is easy, widespread and relatively accurate.
 That's why it can be imlemented among different technologies (including but not limited to different languages, compilers, hardware etc).
-So you have some assrance that you are comparing "oranges to oranges" in terms of performance.
+So with whetstone you will have some assurance that you are comparing "oranges to oranges" in terms of performance.
 I personally use this kind of testing each time I buy a new computer, install new compiler etc.

 Java